-The loan was established on 21 December 2011 and is secured by a mortgage over the property situated at 88 Byrnes St, Mareeba.
-The loan has been fully impaired.
+The loan was established on 21 December 2011 and was secured by a mortgage over the property situated at 88 Byrnes St, Mareeba.
+The loan has been fully impaired in the past and the property was sold during the year.
+The impact of this is included in note 4(b) as net impairment reversal.